alicelouisejane/CGMprocessing/README.md

 ❗**Important**: This package is optimized for raw Dexcom or Libre CGM data.
 Raw CGM files usually have an ID number within the filename.
 If this is the case leave the filename as is.
-If raw files don’t have this then edit the filenames so they are uniqueily identified with the patients ID number.
+If raw files don’t have this then edit the filenames so they are uniquely identified with the patients ID number.
 If you are using already coalesced data from another study ie. [JAEB](https://public.jaeb.org/datasets/diabetes) then ID will already be a variable within the data structure, because it is a